Tripsy/rcms/packages/tripsy/stub-chain/README.md

 # Description

-Create custom entities based on custom stubs by running an artisan command.
+Create classes based on custom stubs by running an artisan command.

 The signature for the console command is defined as: